Slant sums of quiver gauge theories: Irreducible modules over some Coulomb branches

+\begin{remark} For $Q$ being a finite type Dynkin quiver, we prove Conjecture \ref{conj: dual tangent space} in Section \ref{eq: section proofs ADE} (by combining the argument similar to the one in \cite[Lemma 4.4]{KamnitzerTingleyWebsterWeeksYacobi} with \cite[Theorem 3.1(1)]{Kr}).
+In particular, we obtain a character formula (\ref{eq: char generalized prefundamental}) for the irreducible module over the truncated shifted Yangian $Y^\lambda_{w\lambda}$ for arbitrary dominant $\lambda$ and $w \in W$.
+Another proof of this result will appear in the upcoming paper \cite{min_chamber_mod} by Artem Kalmykov, Joel Kamnitzer, Alexis Leroux-Lapierre, and Th\'eo Pinet.
+A closely related result was also obtained by Negut in \cite[Theorem 1.3]{Negut_char} by completely different methods. \end{remark}

-\begin{remark} Finally, let's note that the quantized counterpart of Conjecture \ref{conj: open embedding} should claim that there exists a homomorphism between the corresponding quantized Coulomb branches.
+\begin{remark} Let's note that the quantized counterpart of Conjecture \ref{conj: open embedding} should claim that there exists a homomorphism between the corresponding quantized Coulomb branches.
 Then, taking modules $L$ as above, one would obtain a collection of modules over the quantization of $\mathcal{M}_C$ labeled by nonsingular fixed points of $\widetilde{\mathcal{M}}_{C,\nu}$.
 Let's decompose $\lambda=\lambda_1+\ldots+\lambda_N$ into the sum of fundamental weights.
 Then, we obtain the decomposition $\mu=\mu_1+\ldots+\mu_N$ ($\mu_i=w(\lambda_i)$).
 The module $L$ should be isomorphic to a tensor product of modules $L_i$ corresponding to $\lambda_i,\mu_i$.
-For $Q$ of type ADE the corresponding modules $L_i$ are so-called prefundamental modules over $Y_{\mu_i}$. \end{remark}
+For $Q$ of finite type the corresponding modules $L_i$ are so-called {\emph{chamber}} modules over $Y_{\mu_i}$ (we follow the terminology of the upcoming paper \cite{min_chamber_mod} by Kamnitzer, Leroux-Lapierre, Pinet, and Weekes).
+For $\mu =\lambda,w_0\lambda$, the corresponding modules are so-called positive and negative prefundamental modules over $Y_{\mu_i}$ (as in \cite[Section 3]{Hern_Zhang}). \end{remark}